EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl/ssl.md

 <b>DSS authentications (BDSSAt)</b>
 Number of back-end DSS authentications on the NetScaler appliance.

+<b>ECDSA authentications (BECDSAAt)</b>
+Number of back-end ECDSA authentications on the NetScaler appliance.

 <b>Null authentications (BNullAt)</b>
 Number of back-end null authentications on the NetScaler appliance.